Date of Award

 This paper examines the behavior of admitted regular decision applicants on Union College’s website.
 I focus on the period between the announcement of admission decisions until after the deadline for deposits.
 I find that website traffic surges following the release of admission decisions, and falls sharply after the deadline for deposits.
 Traffic comes from applicants who end up enrolling at Union, as well as those who ultimately enroll elsewhere.
 The share of traffic from applicants who enroll elsewhere gradually declines from about 75 percent at the beginning of our sample to about 60 percent by the deposit deadline, declining to 50 percent in the week after the deadline.
 In terms of destinations, traffic flows to admissions information (visit campus, financial aid).
 There is also strong interest in the academic part of the website including information on majors and minors.
 Perhaps surprisingly, visits to a variety of offices including the registrar and student activities are fairly common throughout the period.
 Overall, the pattern suggests that applicants use the website extensively to make decisions whether or not to enroll.
 Moreover, I find that frequent visits are strong predictors of enrollment, suggesting the potential to use website engagement for enrollment management purposes.

 Garibaldi, Christopher, "Does Digital Engagement Predict Enrollment: An Analysis of Applicants’ Behavior on Union College’s Website" (2015).
-Honors Theses and Student Projects.
+Honors Theses.
 311.